 Slaughter Guidelines for Poultry

-The Animal Welfare Approved program and food label promote the well-being of birds and the sustainability of humane family farms and meat plants.
-We unite conscientious consumers with farmers and meat producers who raise and harvest their birds with compassion.
+The Certified Animal Welfare Approved by AGW (AWA) program and food label promote the well-being of animals and the sustainability of farms and meat plants.
 Our label adds value to meat products for those people who are raising and handling animals by connecting conscientious consumers with farmers and meat processors using high-welfare practices.

 The Guidelines for Poultry Slaughter Facilities should be followed by plants and on-farm facilities that slaughter poultry.
 Plants that slaughter cattle, hogs, sheep and goats should refer to the Guidelines for Red Meat Slaughter Facilities.